deanna-stover/coursesCNU/2021/engl350spring2021/grant.md

 _____

-## Grant Narrative and Budget - Peer Review Wednesday, April 14th
+## Grant Narrative and Budget - Peer Review Friday, April 16th

 You will write **a 1-2 page Grant Narrative (single-spaced) and a budget** (this will likely be short, but use as much space as you need).